Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: A Deep Reinforcement Learning Approach for SCFL

-We propose a policy optimization for SCFL based on the fundamental A2C method termed Constraints Co-operation Soft Actor-Critic (A2C-EI).
+with $\pi_{\theta}$ is implicitly defined in terms of $f_{\theta}$.
+By integrating EI design into A2C, our proposed approach A2C-EI can leverage the stability in learning while being robust against the high-complexity problem.
 To obtain effective learning performance for the SCFL system, A2C-EI is a flexible mix of the regular A2C algorithm with explicit restrictions from SCFL.
+The pseudo algorithm for A2C-EI is presented in Algorithm~\ref{alg:A2C-EI}.